tiktikimelbo7/teleports/README.md

-    clickable build-libs tdlib-prepare --arch amd64 # your host architecture (probably amd64) clickable build-libs tdlib --arch armhf # or arm64 or amd64 clickable build-libs quickflux --arch armhf # or arm64 or amd64 clickable build-libs tdlib --arch amd64 #if you want to build teleports on desktop, too clickable build-libs quickflux --arch amd64 #if you want to build teleports on desktop, too
+    clickable build-libs tdlib-prepare --arch amd64 # your host architecture (probably amd64) clickable build-libs tdlib --arch armhf # or arm64 or amd64 clickable build-libs quickflux --arch armhf # or arm64 or amd64 clickable build-libs rlottie --arch armhf # or arm64 or amd64 clickable build-libs rlottie-qml --arch armhf # or arm64 or amd64 clickable build-libs tdlib --arch amd64 #if you want to build teleports on desktop, too clickable build-libs quickflux --arch amd64 #if you want to build teleports on desktop, too